My Hospital Visit

 The Volunteers at Alaska Regional join the hospital staff in wishing you a comfortable stay and a speedy recovery.
 Though they receive no pay beyond the satisfaction of helping others, they are an invaluable part of the hospital team.
-Your nursing staff will happily contact the Special Services Coordinator if you need volunteer assistance.

 Please send personal medications home or give them to the personnel at the nursing station.
 All drugs must be dispensed by the hospital pharmacist to ensure that you receive the proper medication at the right time and that there is no conflict in the medicines you are taking.

 - Over-the-counter medication that you are using, or commonly use, for pain, headaches, cough and cold, and other ailments.

 - “Natural” remedies, or alternative medications, you are using, including herbal products.

 - Use of recreational drugs, if any.